jitpavi/COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization/README.md

 ## Expected Output:
 **_As you can observe here, for every week starting from week 10 each state of India diplays the number of cases reported.
-For better understanding you can hover your mouse pointer over each state and see the figures_**
+For better understanding you can hover your mouse pointer over each state and see the figures.
+Due to lack of access to GEOCodes to Ladakh the data couldnt be displayed in the final output.
+_**

  ![Chloropeth Map - COVID-19 Cases in India](https://github.com/jitpavi/COVID-19-Week-Wise-Cases---Indian-State--Chloropeth-Visualisation/blob/master/Chloropeth%20Map%20-%20COVID-19%20Cases%20in%20India.JPG)